pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 ## Implementation Details

 ### Memory Management
-- Using `StaticJsonDocument` for JSON buffers
+- Using `StaticJsonDocument` for storing methods
 - Default size: 2048 bytes for documentation
 - Fixed stack allocation, no dynamic memory allocation during runtime
 - Vector sizes are determined at compile time